COVID-19 at a glance | News, Sports, Work - ExBulletin

 Recent developments:

-The State Department of Health reported on Friday 797 confirmed and potential new cases nationwide, including 712 cases in Oahu, 29 on the island of Hawaii, 23 in Maui, 14 in Kauai and 19 Hawaiians diagnosed overseas.
+The State Department on Thursday reported 1,511 new and potentially confirmed cases nationwide, including 1,293 cases in Oahu, 98 in Maui, 66 on the island of Hawaii, 29 in Kauai, three in Lanai and 22 in Hawaii. diagnosed overseas.

-Governor David Ige said during a news conference Friday morning that there were not a large number of cases in Friday’s count and that Hawaii was experiencing an increase.

-Two new deaths were reported Friday; the number of deaths nationwide is now at 1,067.
+Three new deaths were reported Thursday; the number of deaths nationwide is now at 1077.

-Hawaii has achieved a vaccination rate of 73.3 percent of the total population nationwide, with Honolulu County at 76 percent, Kauai County at 71 percent, Maui County at 66 percent and Hawaii County at 65 percent.
+Hawaii has achieved a vaccination rate of 73.8 percent of the total population nationwide, with Honolulu County at 77 percent, Kauai County at 71 percent, and Maui and Hawaii counties at 66 percent.

 To schedule a vaccination appointment: